eclipse-ee4j/cargotracker/vscode/vscode.md

  * After Build success.
 To start the Payara Server right click on the server in Payara Server explorer and select Start:

  ![payara7](image/payara7.png)

- * After starting the server, you may see the server log in the OUTPUT window:

  ## Running the Payara Server Application